anupambhatnagar/GPUPuzzlers/launch_queue/order-of-kernels-answer.md

   - Each stream has its own queue, can set priorities to individual streams.
 (Actually 3 queues: compute, D2H, H2D.)
   - If the launch queue reaches a threshold (1024 entries), the CPU will block on calling a compute kernel.
     - This can be problematic if there's other work the CPU could be doing, and should be avoided.
-  - If the CPU is running too far ahead of the GPU, out-of-memory can happen: the CPU thread issues the next allocation before the previous free completes on the GPU, so the CUDA caching allocator cannot reuse that block to serve the allocation.
+  - Letting the CPU run too far ahead of the GPU can also be problematic: excessive allocations lead to OOM.
+    - Actual story is more nuanced - for single stream, the CUDA caching allocator is smart enough to recycle.
-    - This has happened in practice, and the solution is natural - use a [rate limiter](https://pytorch.s3.amazonaws.com/posters/ptc2022/E03.pdf).
+    - With multiple streams, this has happened in practicel solution is to use a [rate limiter](https://pytorch.s3.amazonaws.com/posters/ptc2022/E03.pdf).
   - Asynchronous launches can be disabled by setting CUDA\_LAUNCH\_BLOCKING=1.
     - This is useful for debugging, especially in the context of multiple streams - see the [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#concurrent-execution-host-device)